MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/schema_definition.md

 }
 ```

-Here we are leting the client application specify how it want the date to be represented (let's assume `DateFormats` is an existing Enumeration Type), with a default format `ISO8601`.
+Here we are letting the client application specify how it want the date to be represented (let's assume `DateFormats` is an existing Enumeration Type), with a default format `ISO8601`.
 They can also paginate the returned `comments`.

 ### Union type
 Union types indicates a list of various possible types.
 When a union type is used as a field, any of its concrete types may be used: